stevenschwenke/SpringWorkshop/README.md

 - if profile in service-impl-classes is "default", this implementation is chosen if no active profile is set in properties-file (and gets overridden if there is a profile in the properties file)
 - an implementation can be default and additionally named:

     @Profile({"default", "english"})

+### Spring Java Configuration
+- originally, Spring used XML-based configuration
+- movement towards Java configuration
+- today: everything possible with XML also possible in Java config
+- Java config debuggable, huge plus
+- package 04_javaConfiguration
+- Spring Boot sets up a component scan for the package that it's in
+- in code for this section: _JavaConfigurationApplication_ moved to package _springboot_ so that automatic component scan will not detect other classes
+- adding manual scan to _JavaConfigurationApplication_ solves this:

+    @ComponentScan("demo")

+- Moving declaration of _HelloWorldServiceEnglishImpl_ and _HelloWorldServiceSpanishImpl_ from these classes to new class _Config_

+## Other concepts mentioned in the course
+- @Primary to mark the primary interface in case of multiple candidates are found
+- @Qualifier in combination with @Bean(name="xy") to autowire by name instead of by type

 ## Tooling
 - Spring Initializr in IntelliJ IDEA: File -> new -> Project -> Spring Initializr -> easy setup for new applications